 Artificial Intelligence (AI) and machine learning (ML) are reshaping every aspect of the financial sector.
 These technologies improve security by enhancing fraud detection and risk management, elevate operational efficiency with automation, and provide actionable insights for making informed decisions.
 No wonder, financial companies are adopting AI and ML at an accelerating pace.
-In fact, a 2024 McKinsey survey found that 72% of financial institutions have integrated AI into their operations.
+In fact, the 2025 McKinsey’s The State of AI report found that 78% of financial institutions have integrated AI into their operations.

 While the benefits of AI in finance are evident, a closer look shows how these innovations are redefining industry dynamics.
 In the following sections, we’ll examine how advanced algorithms, predictive analytics, automation, and other AI-driven solutions are enhancing key aspects of financial operations.